benjamincrozat/laravel-polyglot/README.md

 # Laravel Polyglot

-Multiple languages support on your Laravel application, made easy.
+Switch between multiple languages on your Laravel application, the easy way.

 ## Requirements